marco-create/Retinotopy/README.md

         ├───Raw
         └───Stimuli
 ```
-Cd inside the subject folder.
+Cd into the subject folder.
 ```
 cd subject_01
 ```
 mrVista software requires an [*Inplane image*](https://web.stanford.edu/group/vista/cgi-bin/wiki/index.php/Inplane) to proceed.
 If you did not acquire that, like me, just run the `inplane_mrVista.m` script.
-Remember to paste in in the `niftiRead` one of your functional images:
+Remember to paste in in the `niftiRead` call, one of your functional images:
 ```
 cd ./Raw
 inplane_mrVista.m